dhalp/dhalp.github.io/_posts/2020-12-01-Aarons-Spinoff.md

 date:   2020-12-03
 ticker: AAN
 trade-date:  2020-12-05
-attractive-price: $17.7
+attractive-price: $17.2
 portfolio-percent:  10
 tags: [Trades, Spinoff]
 ---

 Aaron's Holdings (originally trading as AAN) is a retail Lease to Own (LTO) firm with two main business segments: Virtual Lease to Own, and Brick and Mortar Retail Lease To Own.
-Earlier this year management announced their intention to spinoff their retail business from their virtual least to own segment in a 2:1 ratio which roughly values the retail segment at $1.3bln and the VLTO segment at $3bln.
+Earlier this year management announced their intention to spinoff their retail business from their virtual least to own segment in all stock 2:1 ratio.
 Somewhat unusually, AAN will be the _spinoff_ component.
 Aarons created a holding company for the SpinCo and will rename the RemainCo to Progressive concurrently with the spinoff transaction.
-At the onset, the virtual LTO looks component looks more attractive.
+At the onset, the virtual LTO component looks more attractive.
 Since the acquisition of Progressive Finance Holdings in 2014 for $700m.
 The Progressive segment has continued to grow like gangbusters with an average annual growth rate of around 25% compounded.
-The recent activity separating AAN from Progressive (PROG) returns the two segments to their separate pre-2014 formats.
+The recent activity separating AAN from Progressive (PRG) returns the two segments to their separate pre-2014 formats.
+However, the predictable earnings, large target market, and management's conservative business plan make AAN a hidden gem.

 The _when issued_ trading eventually moved the value of the firms quite significantly.
 With PRG trading at $59.45 just one day (Dec 2nd) after being publicly available on the NYSE and AAN closing the day at $18.25 management was clearly able to unlock additional value from the PRG unit.
-At these closing prices PRG has a market capitalization of around 5% less than the original parent while AAN is now valued at just $616m.
+At these closing prices PRG has a market capitalization of around 5% less than the original parent while AAN is now valued at just $575m.

-Despite progressive's high annualized growth rate, I believe there is a compelling case to invest in the Aaron's retail spinoff.
+I believe there is a compelling case to invest in the Aaron's retail spinoff.
 I will present an analysis covering the following approaches:
 1. Insider Movement / Activity
 2. Cash Flows & Business Quality Analysis
 3. Industry Comps